 Development of settlements in Ancient Sri Lanka

-The most important factor for selecting the places for early settlements had been the water.
-One of the oldest settlements of the island Thambapanni originated at the banks of Aruvu Aru.
-Anuradha grama evolved around Malwatu Oya, Upatissa Grama was flourished based on Kandara Oya whiles the Uruwela sprang at the mouth of Kala Oya.
+The most important factor in selecting the places for early settlements had been the water.
+One of the oldest settlements on the island Thambapanni originated at the banks of Aruvu Aru.
+Anuradha grama evolved around Malwatu Oya, Upatissa Grama flourished based on Kandara Oya whiles the Uruwela sprang at the mouth of Kala Oya.
 The settlers in Vijitha Nagar had chosen Mahaweli Ganga as their main source of water.

 Population in ancient Sri Lanka

-Even though the exact population of ancient Sri Lanka is not known, several historians have assumed the population by studying the historical sources such as chronicle, inscription and books.
-Tenants, Johnston, Denham, Primham, Pobus, Arunachalam and Surkar are some of the historians who had suggested the population in ancient Sri Lanka.
-It is believed that the population in the dry zone had been around 4.17 million while the population in the wet zone around 2.19 million.
+Even though the exact population of ancient Sri Lanka is not known, several historians have assumed the population by studying historical sources such as chronicles, inscriptions and books.
+Tenants, Johnston, Denham, Primham, Pobus, Arunachalam and Surkar are some of the historians who suggested the population in ancient Sri Lanka.
+It is believed that the population in the dry zone had been around 4.17 million while the population in the wet zone is around 2.19 million.

 The downfall of the ancient Sri Lanka civilization

-Gigantic irrigation systems, colossal palaces and temples probably required a huge workforce in the past.
-Based on that the historians believe that there had a sizable population in Sri Lanka.
 In the later period, the sizable population of Sri Lanka was largely reduced due to the south Indian invasions.
 Destructing of the irrigation system and war reduced the agricultural production of the country.
-Malaria epidemic was another considerable factor for the destruction of ancient civilization in Sri Lanka.
+The malaria epidemic was another considerable factor in the destruction of ancient civilization in Sri Lanka.